-The entry requriements for the programme is a Bachelor's degree with a main field of study within the humanities.
+The entry requriements for the programme is a Bachelor's degree with a main field of study within the humanities or the social sciences.
 In addition, a level of English equivalent to English 6 (a Swedish Bachelor’s degree meets the requirement for English).

 Apply to the Master Programme in Digital Humanities using www.antagning.se (Swedish students) and www.universityadmissions.se (international students).
 Note: in order to complete your application you need to upload a statement of purpose.
 See below for instructions.

 The statement of purpose should include an explanation of why you wish to study the programme and a summary of a thesis (bachelor or master level) produced by you.
 Upload the statement in pdf-format to www.antagning.se (Swedish students,) or www.universityadmissions.se (international students) on the final day of application at the latest.
 The statement should not exceed 800 words.

 If you do not yet have a bachelor thesis to summarize you can choose to summarize another academic text instead.
 It is important that you provide details on which text you have chosen and how it can be accessed.
 The text should preferably be of a shorter variety and be written within your own discipline.
 A bachelor or master thesis, or a research paper, are good examples of texts suitable to summarize in your statement of purpose.